Omcarr/Snake-game/README.md

 # Snake-game
-Recreation of the OG Nokia 3310 Snake Game using python and turtle module
+***Recreation of the OG Nokia 3310 Snake Game using python and turtle module*** The game is a classic Snake game implemented in Python using the Turtle graphics library.
+In this game, players control a snake with arrow keys, guiding it to eat red "apple" squares that appear on the screen.
+As the snake consumes the food, it grows longer, increasing the player's score.
+However, the game ends if the snake collides with the screen borders or itself.
+The game's visuals include a black background, a white python, and red apples, with a scoreboard displaying the current score.
+The use of Python and the Turtle library enables the creation of a simple yet entertaining gaming experience, combining player skill and reflexes to achieve the highest score possible while avoiding collisions.